lxndrv/PIF/case-studies/biological-emergence.md

 These questions assume life is a fundamentally different kind of thing from non-life, requiring a special explanation.

-**The Proportional Interaction Framework offers a different perspective:** Life is not a substance.
-It is a **state**—a particular ratio of organizational rate to dissipation rate.
-When the conditions are right, chemistry is forced into this state by the same logic that governs all complex systems.
+**The Proportional Interaction Framework offers a different perspective:** Life may not be a substance but a **state**—characterized by a particular ratio of organizational rate to dissipation rate.
+Seen through this lens, when the conditions are right, chemistry may cross a threshold into self-organizing behavior following the same proportional logic that governs other complex systems.

 ---

-## Life as a State
+## Life as a Thermodynamic State

-### The Defining Ratio
+### The Necessary Condition

-A living system is one where:
+PIF proposes that a living system requires:

 $$\frac{\text{Organization Rate}}{\text{Dissipation Rate}} > 1$$

-In other words:
+Where:
 - **Organization Rate:** The rate at which the system builds structure, concentrates energy, and increases internal complexity
 - **Dissipation Rate:** The rate at which entropy disperses the system, breaks bonds, and scatters components

-**If organization > dissipation, the system is "alive."**
+**This ratio is proposed as a necessary thermodynamic condition for life**, not a complete definition.
+When organization exceeds dissipation, the system can maintain and build complexity.
+When dissipation exceeds organization, the system degrades.

-**If dissipation > organization, the system is "dead."**
+This is a **boundary condition** for abiogenesis—it sets the thermodynamic requirements—but it does not replace biological explanations of replication, metabolism, or evolution.
+Life requires both the thermodynamic conditions *and* the molecular machinery.

 ### Key Insight